 The term for membership is one calendar year initially and is renewed annually automatically unless article 7.4 is applicable.
 All membership fees are payable for the full calendar year, irrespective of the point in time when a membership begins or ends.
-The Board may, at is discretion, grant pro rate temporis fees in exceptional circumstances.
+The Board may, at its discretion, grant pro rate temporise fees in exceptional circumstances.

-7.4 Cancellation by Members Members may cancel their membership by written notice to the Management Office for the calendar year, provided the Management Office has received such notice 3-months prior to the end of the respective calendar year and the notice must be in writing.
+Members may cancel their membership by written notice to the Management Office for the calendar year, provided the Management Office has received such notice 3-months prior the respective calendar year and the notice must be in writing.

 7.5 Exclusion of members